saichandra1199/AI_Agent/README.md

 # AI Agent using OpenAI

-This repository contains a framework to build an AI agent using the OpenAI API.
+This repository contains a basic framework for building an AI agent using the OpenAI API.

 ## Features